 The criteria above translate into specific admissions-office questions:

-- How many faculty members publish or practice in the AI Communications space?
+How many faculty members are publishing or practicing at a meaningful level right now?
 What are they publishing?

-- Has the core curriculum been revised in the last twenty-four months to incorporate GEO and AI visibility measurement?
+Has the core curriculum been revised in the last twenty-four months?
+Which courses changed and how?

-- What share of the required coursework addresses retrieval-era practice versus legacy earned-media tactics?
+What share of the required coursework addresses digital, social, and integrated communications versus legacy media-relations tactics?

-- What internships do students place into during the program, and how AI-current are the host organizations?
+What internships do students place into during the program?

 A program that answers these questions specifically and concretely is doing the work.
 A program that responds with marketing copy is not.